trackIT-Systems/sonari/back/docs/developer_guide/quickstart.md

 ## Pre-requisites

-Before setting up your Whombat development environment, ensure you have the following tools installed:
+Before setting up your Sonari development environment, ensure you have the following tools installed:

-1. **Python 3.11**: We developed Whombat using this version, but any newer version should be compatible.
+1. **Python 3.11**: We developed Sonari using this version, but any newer version should be compatible.
 Download Python 3.11 [here](https://www.python.org/downloads/release/python-3117/).

-2. **rye**: Rye is a Python package dependency manager that we use to manage dependencies for the Python part of Whombat.
+2. **rye**: Rye is a Python package dependency manager that we use to manage dependencies for the Python part of Sonari.
 Download rye [here](https://rye-up.com/).

-3. **Node.js**: We use Node.js to develop and bundle the final JavaScript code for the Whombat frontend.
+3. **Node.js**: We use Node.js to develop and bundle the final JavaScript code for the Sonari frontend.
 Download the latest version [here](https://nodejs.org/dist/v20.11.0/node-v20.11.0-linux-x64.tar.xz).

 ## Set Up a Development Environment